timmcginley/41934/Activities/BlenderClassification.md

 This activity supports the [classification concept].

+## Activity overview

+* How to change the classification of the models.
+* How are the models we are studying classified?

+## Activity Description
 There are many different types of classification in BIM.
 In this session we will try to map the elements we identify in the model to 2 different classification systems.

 * CCS (Popular in Denmark)